AllanSSX/Tips/enable-x11-wsl.md

 /usr/bin/manpath: can't set the locale; make sure $LC_* and $LANG are correct
 ```

-The solution is to generate locales for your $LANG defined in this file: `/etc/environment`.
+The solution is to generate locales for your `$LANG` defined in this file: `/etc/environment`.
 The locale generated for the system is in this file: `/etc/default/locale`.

-To do thaht, run the command `sudo dpkg-reconfigure locales` or edit `/etc/default/locale` as root.
+To do that, run the command `sudo dpkg-reconfigure locales` or edit `/etc/default/locale` as root.
 Mine looks like this:

 ```bash